shitcodebykaushik/linux_tut/Networking/Base.md

  - Tmux this will launch the tmux session in the system .
  - It is known as a terminal multiplexer .
 That allows you to craft a single terminal .
  - tmux (short for terminal multiplexer) is a powerful tool that allows you to manage multiple terminal sessions from a single window.
 It is particularly useful for those who work extensively on the command line, such as system administrators and developers.
 With tmux, you can create, manage, and navigate between multiple terminal sessions easily.
+ -The first session create will have the name "0" .By default tmux status bar will be green .With session name on the left .Tmux doesnt allow you to create the nested tmux unless you force it do .
+When running the tmux command a second time .